 These lines are part of a novel that I made up, one that I created inside my head while staring at the blank space of this blog post a few moments ago.
 And it’s true, you know.
 If a job recruiter would ask me the same question, I’d honestly say, “I write to immortalize myself.”
 I don’t write for a living, dear sir.
 Scratch that.
 I need money, yes, but if I write for money then I’d have written press releases and paid reviews in my blog by now.
 I wouldn’t have submitted articles to websites for free.
 If I write for money, I would have spent my free time writing paid articles instead of wasting it by writing blog posts like this.

 I write to immortalize my words.
 As Edward Sheffield said in Nocturnal Animals, writing, for me, is like “saving things that will eventually die.
 If I write it down, then it will last forever.”

-I want to inspire as many people as I can–I don’t care how small my following is.
-I want to become an inspiration for others, too.
-And at the rate that I am going, I am well on my way.
+I want to inspire as many people as I can; it doesn’t matter how small my following is.
+I want to become an inspiration to others, too, and at the rate I am going, I am well on my way.